-- Deducted from total allowable project costs to determine net allowable costs to reduce the federal award - Added to the federal award to increase funds committed to the project - Used to meet the cost sharing or matching requirement of the federal award
+- Deducted from total allowable project costs to determine net allowable costs to reduce the federal award - Added to the federal award to increase funds committed to the project - Used to meet the cost sharing or matching requirement of the federal award committed to the project.

-Unless otherwise specified in the award terms and conditions or approved by the COPS Office, program income will be used to defray program costs and reduce the federal share of the project.
-Program income not anticipated at the time of the award must be used to reduce the federal award and recipient contributions rather than to increase funds committed to the project.
 For example, if you were awarded \$100,000 in COPS Office funding with no local match requirement to support a conference and earned \$5,000 in program income from registration fees generated by that conference, an excess of \$5,000 would remain in award funds at the completion of the project.
 The \$5,000 would be returned to the Federal Government, thereby reducing the federal share of the project.